U.S. bar exam study tips

 - Then predict the correct answer and look for the answer choice that best matches your predicted answer.

 This systematic problem-solving method ensures that you focus on the actual problem to solve and reduces the risk of being distracted by details that may ultimately be irrelevant to the call of the question.
-Additionally, coming to your own conclusion first and then matching the best answer provided will increase your confidence in what you’ve selected, allowing you to move more quickly through each question.
+Additionally, coming to your own conclusion first and then matching the best answer provided will increase your confidence in what you’ve selected.

 Don’t wait to develop your bar exam writing skills